sc18zs/csci596_final_project/README.md

 # CSCI596 Final Project: Methods to Enhance the Parallel Molecular Dynamics (MD) Program

+**The contents of this codebase have been moved to a new repository https://github.com/sc18zs/final_project_cs596/tree/main**

 ## Group Members
 - Zihan Shen
 - Yuzhu Tang